MurrayIII/UnicodeMathML/playground/help.md

 Currently arrow-key navigation needs work and there are other glitches.
 The implementation uses JavaScript to manipulate the MathML in the browser DOM and seems very promising.
 ## UnicodeMath selection attributes
-In the video, you may notice that the input window starts with "Ⓐ()Ⓕ(1)⬚", whereas the output window has a selected "⬚".
+__Technical stuff__:
+When you edit the output window, the resulting MathML includes attributes that represent the state of the user selection.
+These attributes have been added partly because they are [useful for making editing accessible](https://devblogs.microsoft.com/math-in-office/mathml-and-omml-user-selection-attributes/).
-The Ⓐ() defines the position of the selection _anchor_ and the Ⓕ(1) defines the position of the selection _focus_ (sometimes called the selection active end).
+The attribute "selanchor" defines the selection "anchor" end (nonmoving end) and "selfocus" defines the selection active end, e.g., the end that moves with Shift+→.

-These constructs have been added to UnicodeMath to represent the state of the user selection.
+The attribute values define the offsets for the selection [setBaseAndExtent](https://developer.mozilla.org/en-US/docs/Web/API/Selection/setBaseAndExtent) method.
-If the selection is an insertion point (a degenerate selection), only the anchor expression Ⓐ() appears since the anchor and focus ends coincide.
+If the selection is an insertion point (a degenerate selection), only selanchor is included since the anchor and focus ends coincide.

+Corresponding constructs have been added to UnicodeMath to represent the selection state.
+They are needed for the multilevel undo facility, which saves back states by caching the back-state UnicodeMath strings.
+The enclosure Ⓐ(_offset_) defines the position of the selection _anchor_ and the enclosure Ⓕ(_offset_) defines the position of the selection _focus_.
+If no _offset_ appears, 0 is assumed.
+To increase readability, these enclosures are not included in the UnicodeMath displayed in the input window.
-Nondegenerate selections have the focus construct as well as in the UnicodeMath "Ⓐ()Ⓕ(1)⬚" for the selected "⬚".
+Nondegenerate selections have the focus enclosure as well as in the UnicodeMath "Ⓐ()Ⓕ(1)⬚" for the selected "⬚".

-The selection attributes are useful for accessibility and appear in the MathML with the attribute names "selanchor" and "selfocus".
-They are needed in the UnicodeMathML applet since the multilevel undo facility for the output window saves past states in UnicodeMath strings that must be able to restore the selection as well as the content when the user hits Ctrl+z.

-In principle, the applet doesn't need to show the user this selection information and it's likely to be hidden in a future update.

-__Technical stuff__: The numbers inside the parentheses give the offsets for the selection returned by the DOM [getSelection()](https://developer.mozilla.org/en-US/docs/Web/API/Window/getSelection) method.
-Negative values are used if the selection construct is followed by a text node.
+A negative offset is used if the selection construct refers to a text node.
+The absolute value of a negative offset gives the offset into a string.
+For example, &#x003C;mi selanchor="-1">sin&#x003C;/mi> sets the anchor to the "i" in "sin".
-Positive values are used if the construct is followed by an element.
+Positive attribute values give the index of a child element.
-If no number appears, 0 is assumed.
+So, &#x003C;mi selanchor="1">sin&#x003C;/mi> places the anchor immediately following "sin".